 2. When are they likely to come into force?

-The draft Law on Medical Examination and Treatment is scheduled to be submitted to the National Assembly for discussion in early 2020 and will likely be adopted later in the year.
+The draft Law on Medical Examination and Treatment is scheduled to be submitted to the National Assembly for discussion in 2021.